🛡️ Clinical Review by Dr. Aris Thorne

 Secrecy and Defensive Behavior

 Secrecy is the lifeblood of any affair, emotional or physical.
 In an emotional affair, this secrecy typically manifests around communication.
-You may notice your partner becoming highly protective of their phone or computer, suddenly implementing new passwords, or taking their devices with them everywhere, even to the bathroom.
+You may notice your partner becoming highly protective of their phone or computer, implementing new passwords, or taking their devices with them everywhere.
 They might minimize screens when you walk into the room or become unusually defensive if you ask innocent questions about who they are texting.
-The defense mechanism often deployed is 'gaslighting'—accusing the betrayed partner of being controlling, paranoid, or jealous.
+The defense mechanism often deployed is "gaslighting"—accusing the betrayed partner of being controlling, paranoid, or jealous.
 This aggressive deflection is designed to protect the illicit connection by making the betrayed partner doubt their own intuition.

 Changes in Intimacy and Conflict